nabarunDG/vaccinerumorcontrol/README.md

 From years of deploying patient-centric health apps, we proceed with 4 central insights.

 **1. The "worried well" need encouragement to get second doses**<br>
-Offering encouragement to those with minor expected side effects will be essential to overcome hesitancy for regimen completion.<br>
+Offering encouragement to those with minor expected side effects will be essential to overcome hesitancy for regimen completion.
+Triaging the worried well also aids the healthcare system from being overrun. <br>
 <br>
 **2. Syndication speeds uptake**<br>
 To rise above pandemic media saturation, a data tool must be easily propogated while fulfilling a fundamental public need, as the success of COVID tracker APIs demonstrates.<br>